US envoy to Israel: Palestinian leader’s remarks a ‘new low’

-JERUSALEM (AP) — The U.S. ambassador to Israel has slammed remarks by the Palestinian president about the causes of 20th century anti-Semitism in Europe.
+JERUSALEM (AP) — The U.S. ambassador to Israel on Wednesday slammed remarks by the Palestinian president about the causes of 20th century anti-Semitism in Europe, calling them a “new low” and blaming the Palestinians for failed peace efforts.

-President Mahmoud Abbas said it was the Jews’ “social function,” including money-lending, that caused animosity toward them in Europe, citing what he said were books by Jewish authors.
-He also said Israel was a European colonial project.
-He made the remarks Monday to the PLO parliament.
+In rambling remarks that were part of a lengthy speech to the PLO parliament on Monday, Palestinian President Mahmoud Abbas said it was the Jews’ “social function,” including money-lending, that caused animosity toward them in Europe, citing what he said were books by Jewish authors.
+He also said Israel was a European colonial project, saying “history tells us there is no basis for the Jewish homeland.”

-Ambassador David Friedman tweeted early Wednesday that Abbas’ comments marked a “new low.”
-He wrote: “To all those who think Israel is the reason that we don’t have peace, think again.”
+“Abu Mazen has reached a new low,” Ambassador David Friedman tweeted early Wednesday, referring to Abbas by his nickname.
+“To all those who think Israel is the reason that we don’t have peace, think again.”

-The rhetoric reflects the escalating tensions between the Palestinians and the Trump administration.
-The Palestinians suspended contacts with the administration after President Donald Trump recognized Jerusalem as Israel’s capital last year.
+President Donald Trump’s special envoy for international negotiations Jason Greenblatt also responded to the remarks, calling them “very distressing and terribly disheartening.”

 Most Read Nation & World Stories